okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_group.md

 page_title: "oktapam_kubernetes_cluster_group Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Beta Feature: A mapping of Kubernetes cluster to Project Group.
+  Beta / EA Feature: A mapping of Kubernetes cluster to an ASA Group.
+Members of the provided ASA group will be granted access to clusters which match the specified cluster_selectors.
 ---

 # oktapam_kubernetes_cluster_group (Resource)

-NOTE: Kubernetes support is a Beta feature and is not generally available to Okta ASA customers.
-Contact support@okta.com if you wish to participate in the Beta release.

-Beta Feature: A mapping of Kubernetes cluster to Project Group.
+Beta / EA Feature: A mapping of Kubernetes cluster to an ASA Group.
+Members of the provided ASA group will be granted access to clusters which match the specified cluster_selectors.